 You get sacked from your job and no one tells you why.
 All you get is a “don’t come back to the office tomorrow”.

 The likelihood is that you will be highly confused and wonder what you did wrong.
 The same rings true for your toddler.

 You might think because your toddler is perhaps only one or two years of age that they don’t understand, but they understand a whole lot.

 Wait for your child to be calm enough before letting them go back to play.

 Explain again what they did wrong in a softer more understanding voice.

 With my son, even though he can’t verbalize yet I give him space to let him talk back to me when we have a conversation.

 It probably looks really funny to anyone on the outside looking in but he needs it.

-I may not be able to fully understand what he is saying but I’m teaching him that a conversation is 2 ways and that he has the opportunity to speak.
+I may not be able to fully understand what he is saying but I’m teaching him that a conversation is 2 ways and that he has the opportunity to speak and tell his side.